Katahdin

 In Katahdin this is a runtime operation, so immediately after defining ModExpression the modulo operator becomes part of the language in line with all the other operators.
 You can define a new construct on one line and use it on the next.

 There are no special constructs in Katahdin that cannot be modified, including white-space and basic tokens.
 If all of the constructs in a language are defined as above, Katahdin can be turned into an interpreter for that language.
 In this way, Katahdin can be used as a generic interpreter for any language, or one language can be used from within another by composing the two or more definitions.
-My implementation includes proof-of-concept language definitions for FORTRAN and Python.
+My implementation includes proof-of-concept language definitions for FORTRAN and Python, which can be composed to write a single program with a mix of the two languages.

 Literature